 #4.
 Beauty bias

 Beauty bias is when a recruiter or hiring manager favours attractive individuals (this can occur consciously or unconsciously).
-It is rare for employers to actually admit that they might prefer to work with someone based on their looks, so it's tricky to identify.
+It is rare for employers to admit that they might prefer to work with someone based on their looks, so it's tricky to identify.

 How to eliminate: Blind hiring could help eliminate beauty bias when pre-screening casndidates.
 This is a process of removing personal information that might create bias in a hiring decision.